22nd - 30th of September 2017

-Building upon the previous experiences, and as a response to the specific demand expressed by the VCDP IFAD funded Programme in Nigeria, PROCASUR in collaboration with IFAD and ILC, intends to promote as part of the Learning Initiative the Learning Route (LR) “Innovative practices and tools to reduce conflicts between farmers and livestock keepers: experiences and learning from Tanzania”, which will take place in Kenya and Tanzania between 23rd September to 1st October 2017.
-Participants will feed their learning needs from three ongoing good practices in Kenya and Tanzania:
+Building upon the previous experiences, and as a response to the specific demand expressed by the VCDP IFAD funded Programme in Nigeria, PROCASUR in collaboration with IFAD and ILC, is developing as part of the Learning Initiative, the Learning Route (LR) “Innovative practices and tools to reduce conflicts between farmers and livestock keepers: experiences and learning from Tanzania”, which will take place in Kenya and Tanzania between 23rd September to 1st October 2017.

 For further information, please contact by phone or email: